 The architectural design during the Seljuq Dynasty is simple yet delicate.
-The majestic outline of the buildings captivates your heart and lets you get the sense of these outstanding beauty little by little.
+The majestic outline of the buildings captivates your heart and lets you get the sense of this outstanding beauty little by little.

 The south dome of the Jameh Mosque of Isfahan can show you the magic of Seljuq’s architecture.
 The combination of Gothic art, along with Islamic design, has created a masterpiece to give you fear in the face of glory.

-Two significant elements used in Safavid architecture is playing with light and color.
-Using colorful tiles designed with delicate Islamic patterns convey the spiritual feeling to enchant you.
+Two significant elements used in Safavid architecture are playing with light and color.
+Using colorful tiles designed with delicate Islamic patterns conveys the spiritual feeling to enchant you.